dmwit/maryodel/protocol/README.md

-Because we are now transitioning to game\_setup, the server discards any scheduled switch manipulations, discards any queued switch manipulations, resets all switches to open, and discards all debug information.
+Because we are now transitioning to game\_setup, the server discards any scheduled switch manipulations, discards any queued switch manipulations, resets all switches to open, discards any outstanding state requests, and discards all debug information.

 #### control (C)